resthub/resthub-spring-tutorial/readme.rst

 - **controller**: This package contains all your application controllers, i.e. your web API.
 In the generated sample, the archetype provided you a SampleController that simply extend ``RepositoryBasedRestController`` and apply its behaviour to the *Sample* model and
   *SampleRepository*: ``SampleController extends RepositoryBasedRestController<Sample, Long, SampleRepository>``.
-This generic ``RepositoryBasedRestController`` provides basic CRUD functionalities: see `documentation <http://jenkins.pullrequest.org/job/resthub-spring-stack-master/javadoc/org/resthub/web/controller/ServiceBasedRestController.html>`_
+This generic ``RepositoryBasedRestController`` provides basic CRUD functionalities: see Resthub2 documentation for details.
 - **model**: This package contains all you domain models.
 - **repository**: This package contains your repositories, i.e. classes that provide methods to manipulate, persist and retrieve your objects from your JPA manager (and so your database).
-In the generated sample, the archetype provided you a SampleRepository that simply extend Spring-Data ``JpaRepository``. for behaviour, see `documentation <http://static.springsource.org/spring-data/data-jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html>`_
+In the generated sample, the archetype provided you a SampleRepository that simply extend Spring-Data ``JpaRepository``. for behaviour, see Spring-Data JPA documentation for details.
 - **initializers**: Initializers are special classes executed at application startup to setup your webapp. ``WebappInitializer`` load your spring application contexts, setup filters, etc. (all actions that you previously configured in your web.xml).
 The archetype provided you a ``SampleInitializer`` to setup sepcific domain model initializations such as data creation.